Which Is Best For Sound Insulation: Acoustic Glass vs Triple Glazing?

 When it comes to window sound insulation there are two good choices – either acoustic glass or triple glazing.
 Here we explain which of the two is best for protecting against sound.

-This is because acoustic glass is made up of two or more layers of glass, with a layer of laminate – though some windows use acoustic foam – sandwiched in between.
+Acoustic glass is made up of two or more layers of glass, with a layer of laminate – though some windows use acoustic foam – sandwiched in between.
+The glass panes tend to be of different thickness to further interrupt sound passing though.

 Triple glazing not only helps preventing the outdoors sounds from entering the house, but also helps in improving thermal efficiency in the house.